nathansmith/javascript-quiz/ANSWERS.md

     var new_array_2 = [].concat(old_array);

     // This does NOT work, because any edits to new_array_3
     // will alter the original, old_array.
-Not what we want. var new_array_3 = old_array;
+NOT what we want! var new_array_3 = old_array;
     ```